rhiot/gitbook/backend/index.md

 The diagram below presents the high-level overview of the device cloudlet architecture.

 <img src="../images/cloudlet-device-arch.png" align="center" height="600">

-#### Running the device management cloudlet

-The device management cloudlet is distributed as a fat jar.
-Its Maven coordinates are `io.rhiot/rhiot-cloudlet-device/0.1.1`.
-The dockerized artifact is available in Docker Hub as [rhiot/cloudlet-device:0.1.1](https://hub.docker.com/r/rhiot/cloudlet-device).
-In order to start the device management microservice, just run it as a fat jar...

-    java -jar rhiot-cloudlet-device:0.1.1.jar

-...or as the Docker container...

-    docker run -d io.rhiot/cloudlet-device/0.1.1

 #### Device management REST API